canonical/lora-basicstation-snap/landscape/README.md

 ![pending device](media/dashboard-pending-device.png)

 In our gadget snap we have configured `landscape-client` to use the device mac address as name.
-Click on this name to configure and accept the device on to your Landscape instance.
+Click on this name to configure and accept the device to your Landscape instance.
 You can customise the device title here.
 Then click accept.